Halloween in Charleston 2022

 Charleston is known for its Halloween celebrations.
 When it comes to the most hallowed of eves, this city gives other famous haunted cities — like Salem and New Orleans — a run for their money.
 From haunted hotels to creepy graveyards and plantation fright nights, you won’t find a shortage of Halloween activities in South Carolina.
-Check out some of our favorite Halloween activities in Charleston this season.
+Check out some of our favorite things to do on Halloween in Charleston in 2022.

 Old Exchange and Provost Dungeon

-Nothing says Halloween like visiting a haunted dungeon.
-The Provost Dungeon once held American soldiers during the Revolutionary War.
+Nothing says Halloween in Charleston like visiting a haunted dungeon.
+The Provost Dungeon in Downtown Charleston once held American soldiers during the Revolutionary War.
 Yet before the war, the land was once home to a jail that housed pirates, including Stede Bonnet (and possibly even Blackbeard).

 Today it’s said that the dungeon is still haunted by those who haven’t been able to move past their dark time in these quarters.
 It’s not surprising, considering the dungeon was once the site of executions and torture.
 Many visitors claim to see old chains that still hang from the walls of the dungeon swinging on their own.
 Sometimes visitors report being pushed by unseen hands or see strange orbs of light in the darker areas.
 Tour the Provost Dungeon in Charleston to find out for yourself.

 You can’t celebrate Halloween in Charleston without visiting a haunted restaurant.

 With so many bars and restaurants located in some of Charleston’s oldest buildings, it’s no wonder this city is full of haunted eateries and watering holes.
 If you’re looking for an extra diner to join you at your table, Poogan’s Porch is one practically surefire way to see a sighting.